Budget Process 101

-The development of a school budget is a critical component of the district wide process.
-A school’s budget is often driven by allocation formulae, contractual obligations, district wide policies and procedures, and school based initiatives.
+The development of a budget is fundamental to district operations.
+School budgets are often driven by allocation formulae, contractual obligations, district-wide policies/procedures, and school-based initiatives.

-The process starts with each school’s enrollment projections and programmatic requirements.
-Business and Finance staff sends each school a budget workbook showing its resources and allocations.
-It contains various components such as staffing, prior year expenditures as well as enrollment counts.
+The process begins with each school’s enrollment projections and programming requirements.
+Business & Finance staff sends each school a budget workbook showing its resources and allocations.
+It contains various components such as staffing, prior year expenditures and enrollment counts.

-School administrators review the budget and work with their school sites council (SSC) in making decisions regarding staffing and resource allocation for the following year.
-The principal, SSC and area Executive Director must approve the budget before it is returned to the Business and Finance Department.
-This department is composed of certificated staff that insures sound instructional plans.
-The budget is then reviewed and approved by the Board of Trustees.
-Adjustments are made in October once the actual enrollments are known/certified.
+School administrators review the workbook and collaborate with their school site council (SSC) in making decisions regarding staffing and resource allocation for the following year.
+The principal, SSC and area executive director must approve the budget before it is returned to Business & Finance.
+This department is composed of certificated staff who ensure sound instructional plans.
+The cumulative budget is then reviewed and approved by the school board.
+Adjustments are made in October once actual enrollments are certified.

 - Look back and look forward